alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 One of the benefits of using formal data citations is that it should make it easier to assemble evidence that a dataset has had impact.
-As of mid-2015 it is quite hard to do this due the variety of ways in which datasets are referenced in the literature.
+As of mid-2015 it is quite hard to do this due to the variety of ways in which datasets are referenced in the literature.
 Nevertheless there are some services available that index these references.